NordicSemiconductor/nrf-device-lister-js/README.md

 // but it reported no serial number.
 This usually happens with on-board
 // serial ports (which are not USB devices and therefore do not report
 // any serial numbers)
+// 'noserialnumber' events that happen on consecutive enumerations are throttled down: only
+// the first one is emmited.
 lister.on('noserialnumber', function(device){
     // the only parameter is a non-conflated device.
     // It will look like: